Gold's demise may be golden for US stocks

 “Why buy gold when U.S. stocks are so good?” said Phil Flynn, senior energy analyst at The PRICE Futures Group and a FOX Business contributor.

-Wednesday marks the third straight session gold has dropped, which coincides with the Dow Jones Industrial Average reclaiming 25,000 last Friday and the Nasdaq hitting a fresh record on Tuesday.
+The recent drop in gold coincides with the Dow Jones Industrial Average reclaiming 25,000 last Friday and the Nasdaq hitting a fresh record on Tuesday.

-“The Nasdaq’s hitting new highs and with yields rising for fixed income,gold is not looking very attractive.
+“The Nasdaq’s hitting new highs and with yields rising for fixed income, gold is not looking very attractive.
 Plus with the rising rate environment it makes the dollar stronger, which is not good for gold,” Flynn added.

 The greenback has gained nearly 3% against a basket of U.S. trading partners this year, a sign investors are becoming more confident in the American economy which is now expected to grow 4.5% in the second quarter, according to the Federal Reserve Bank of Atlanta’s GDP Now tracker, which tabulates real-time economic stats.